A Theoretical and Computational Analysis of Full Strong-Branching

 \begin{fact}[Lemma 1 in \cite{picard1977integer}] Consider instance of vertex cover and its LP relaxation.
 Let $x^1, x^2$ be two optimal solutions to this LP relaxation and let $I^1, I^2 \subseteq [n]$ be the indices of the integer valued variables in $x^1, x^2$ respectively.
 Then, there exists an optimal solution of the LP relaxation, $\hat{x}$, such that the set of integer valued variables in $\hat{x}$ is $I = I^1 \cup I^2$. \end{fact}

-Based on the above fact we obtain the following observation: Given a vertex cover instance, if we examine all the maximal optimal solutions of the linear programming relaxation in terms of the number of integral components, then all such maximal solutions have integrality in one unique subset $I \subseteq [n]$ of indices.
-Given an instance of vertex cover $\I$, we call this subset the \emph{maximal set of integer variables} and denote as $I(\I)$.
+Based on the above fact we obtain the following observation: Given a vertex cover instance, all optimal solutions of the LP relaxation that have a maximal number of integral coordinates actually have the same set $I \subseteq [n]$ of integral coordinates.
+This, given an instance of vertex cover $\I$, we call this subset the \emph{maximal set of integer variables} and denote as $I(\I)$.
 Fact~\ref{fact:persistency} then implies that there exists an optimal solution to the vertex-cover instance where the \emph{maximal set of integer variables} are fixed to integer values from the corresponding values of an maximal optimal solution of the LP relaxation.

 As discussed before, in a branch-and-bound tree, each node corresponds to a vertex cover instance on a sub-graph.
 Therefore, we can define the notion of maximal set of integer variables at a given node $N$, which we denote as $I(\I, N)$.
 Given an instance of vertex cover $\I$, we refer to $\mathcal{TP}(\I)$ as a partial branch-and-bound tree for $\I$ if all the nodes of $\mathcal{TP}(\I)$ cannot be pruned.
 For such a partial branch-and-bound tree, we use $\mathcal{TP}^B(\I)$ to refer to the dual bound that one can infer from the partial tree.